ibm-webmethods-continuous-delivery/.github/profile/README.md

 ### GitOps Style Continuous Deployment (prefix `6o-`)

 This area contain GitOps style examples for delivery towards non-local, scalable production like environments.

+### Tools and Utilities (prefix `7u-`)

+Other tools and utilities that might be useful while applying continuous delivery and eventually operational continuous assurance and improvement processes.